-Cape Coast Airport is not needed - Blakk Rasta speaks
+Cape Coast airport is not needed - Blakk Rasta speaks

 He explained that a drive from Cape Coast to Takoradi is just an hour drive–so the building of a new airport at Cape Coast is not necessary.

-Blakk Rasta he is not an anti-development individual but developmental projects should be done with wisdom.
+Blakk Rasta posited he is not anti development but developmental projects should be done with wisdom.

 Stressing on the closeness of the cities, Blakk Rasta stated he can use 45 minutes to drive to Cape Coast.